cjwallace/advent-of-code-2020/README.md

 The `--allow-read` flag allows reading the input data from the filesystem.
 The input for each problem is stored in the corresponding `day-xx` directory.

-Run tests for each problem with `deno run src/day-xx`.
+Run tests for each problem with `deno test src/day-xx`.
 (The allow read is necessary because we import from a file that requires it).